Understanding What Causes Kitchen Sink Clogs

 Soap buildup combines with hard water minerals to form scum that gradually narrows your pipes.
 Modern liquid soaps containing fats are especially prone to causing this issue.
 The residue catches other debris flowing through the drain, exacerbating clogs from food and grease.
 Over time, this accumulation slows drainage and creates a sticky surface for other materials to adhere to.

 Other less common causes include foreign objects like utensils or small toys that accidentally fall into the drain, hair from washing dishes or cleaning, and even tree roots that invade older pipes through cracks or joints.
-If you're experiencing recurring clogs despite addressing the common causes, these deeper issues might require professional drain cleaning services.
+If you're experiencing recurring clogs despite addressing the common causes, deeper structural issues may be at play, and a hydro jetting service or camera inspection could be worth considering.

 Proven DIY Methods to Unclog Your Kitchen Sink